Lawyer for Palm Springs mayor expects 'swift conclusion' to FBI probe

-LOS ANGELES (Reuters) - A lawyer for the mayor of Palm Springs said on Wednesday that his client was willing to cooperate with authorities who raided city hall this week and expected any probe of his client’s activities would be “swiftly closed.”
+LOS ANGELES (Reuters) - A lawyer for the mayor of Palm Springs said on Wednesday that his client was willing to cooperate with authorities who raided city hall this week and expected any probe of his client’s activities would be brought to a “swift conclusion.”

 FBI agents and members of a local public corruption task force descended on Palm Springs City Hall on Tuesday armed with search warrants, sending home employees and closing the offices for the day.